 - You may not drive a car until told otherwise by your physician. - You may not drive a car until you are off of your narcotic pain medication and any muscle relaxants. - You may be a passenger for short distances (20-30 minutes).
-If you must take a longer trip, make sure to make several stops so that you can walk around and stretch your legs. - Do not drive while taking narcotic pain medication or muscle relaxants.
+If you must take a longer trip, make sure to make several stops so that you can walk around and stretch your legs. - Reclining the passenger seat seems to be the most comfortable position for most patients. - Do not drive while taking narcotic pain medication or muscle relaxants.